chespix/TwitterKibanaDashboard/README.md

 ### Which are the requirements to run this Dashboard?
-You need virtualbox or libvirt and vagrant installed. https://www.virtualbox.org/ or http://libvirt.org/ https://www.vagrantup.com/
+You need virtualbox or libvirt and vagrant installed.

+https://www.virtualbox.org/ or http://libvirt.org/

+https://www.vagrantup.com/

 ### How to configure it?
 First you need to create a twitter app in this page https://apps.twitter.com/.
-Once you have your consumer key/secret and your oauth token/secret, populate those values in the file manifest/default.pp
+Once you have your consumer key/secret and your oauth token/secret, populate those values in the file **manifest/default.pp**.
-To configure the keywords and/or a location to filter the twitter data, you need to edit the file manifests/default.pp If you want to change the amount of elasticsearch nodes (default to 1), VM hardware settings, or IPs, you can edit the values in the Vagranfile file.
+To configure the keywords and/or a location to filter the twitter data, you need to edit the file **manifests/default.pp**.
+If you want to change the amount of elasticsearch nodes (default to 1), VM hardware settings, or IPs, you can edit the values in the **Vagranfile** file.

 ### How to run it?
 Once you have them installed, download this repo, and then execute inside this repo folder the following command, from a command line prompt: